conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 For convenience, a number of additional metapackages are available:
 - `cuda-runtime`: All CUDA runtime libraries needed to run a CUDA application
-- `cuda-libraries`: All libraries required to run a CUDA application requiring libraries beyond the CUDA runtime (such as the CUDA math libraries) as well as packages needed to perform JIT compilation.
+- `cuda-libraries`: All libraries required to run a CUDA application requiring libraries beyond the CUDA runtime (such as the CUDA math libraries) as well as packages needed to perform JIT compilation
 - `cuda-visual-tools`: GUIs for visualizing and profiling such as Nsight Compute
-- `cuda-command-line-tools`: Command line tools for analyzing and profiling such as cupti, cuda-gdb, and Compute Sanitizer.
+- `cuda-command-line-tools`: Command line tools for analyzing and profiling such as cupti, cuda-gdb, and Compute Sanitizer
 - `cuda-tools`: All tools for analyzing and profiling, both GUI (includes cuda-visual-tools) and CLI (includes cuda-command-line-tools)

 ### CUDA C++ Core Libraries (CCCL)